 - Individual members

-The detailed descriptions for the categories of membership are described in the UNOS By-Laws, Article I. Membership means that upon completion of the prescribed application process and satisfaction of applicable requirements, the organization has demonstrated compliance with all applicable UNOS membership criteria.
+The detailed descriptions for the categories of membership are described in the Bylaws, Article I. Membership means that upon completion of the prescribed application process and satisfaction of applicable requirements, the organization has demonstrated compliance with all applicable membership criteria.

 Individuals from member organizations participate in the decision-making process through representation on committees and on the Board of Directors.